savonet/book/audio.md

 ### Wav

-wav is a non-compressed format: this means that you do not lose anything, but it takes quite some space to store audio.
+wav\index{WAV} is a non-compressed format: this means that you do not lose anything, but it takes quite some space to store audio.
 Not recommended for streaming, but rather for archiving.
 The parameters are